Professional Development Services

 National Prevention Week Webinar (CPRD)

-CPRD hosted this webinar to introduce CSUPS/SUPS grantees to a new Prevention Hub feature - National Prevention Week.
-The National Prevention Week feature requires providers to enter specific information about National Prevention Week activities implemented by grantees to promote SAMHSA's National Prevention Week.
+Introduces CSUPS/SUPS grantees to the Prevention Hub National Prevention Week feature that requires providers to enter specific information about National Prevention Week activities implemented by grantees to promote SAMHSA's National Prevention Week.

 View Recording